Equivalent birational embeddings II: divisors: Existence results

 \begin{remark} Mather's results are optimal as explained by Lazarsfeld, \cite[Theorem 7.2.19]{Laz} see also \cite{EB}.
-In general it is not known a bound, depending only on the dimension, for the singularities of a general projection. \end{remark}
+In general it is not known a bound, depending only on the dimension, for the singularities of a general projection.
+In \cite{EB} it is proposed a conjectural bound on the Mumford regularity instead of the multiplicity of the fiber of a general projection. \end{remark}

 Via Lemma \ref{lem:NF} it is easy to give examples of inequivalent embeddings in arbitrary dimension.
 Consider a smooth codimension two subvariety $X_{a,b}\subset\P^{k+2}$ given by the complete intersection of a form of degree $a$ with a form of degree $b$, for $a\leq b$.
 Then a general projection to $\P^{k+1}$ has degree $ab$ and points of multiplicity at most $a$.
 On the other hand projecting from a general point of $X$ produces a birational embedding of $X$ of degree $ab-1$.
 By Lemma \ref{lem:NF} these two embeddings are not birational equivalent as long as $b\geq k+2$.
-Theorem \ref{th:Mather} and this example show that the classification of inequivalent embeddings is almost hopeless for a general variety.
+Theorem \ref{th:Mather} and these examples show that the classification of inequivalent embeddings is almost hopeless for a general variety.
 On the other hand there are special classes of varieties for which something more can be said.